yellow-footed-honeyguide/rakke/README.md

 ## Goal
 Fully compatible with standard Git repositories and workflows.

 ## What is implemented now?
+Nothing... except:
 - git init (with options: --help, --bare)
+- git add  (no option are implemented)

 ## Author